 Can I travel to the US during the coronavirus outbreak?

 The United States may allow travelers from other countries, as long as you’re not coming from a high-risk area.
-For countries with a Level 3 advisory or higher, the President has issued statements limiting travel for people who aren’t US citizens.
+For specific countries including the ones listed below, the President has issued statements limiting travel for people who aren’t US citizens.
 You can find updates about which countries are restricted due to the coronavirus from the US Department of State.

 Who can enter the US from another country?